razerofficial/CChromaEditor/README.md

 <a name="PluginSetKeysColor"></a>
 **PluginSetKeysColor**

 Set an array of animation keys to a static color for the given frame.
+Animation is referenced by id.

 ```C++
 // DLL Interface